Use of Customer Information

 Your information is collected when you request information from us, contact us or make a booking with us.
 We will update your information whenever we get the opportunity to keep it current, accurate and complete.

-Any information obtained via this website or any other website controlled by Guy Tominaga t/a Project Travel & Aloha Holidays will be used by us to identify you as a customer, to process your booking, to verify credit or other charge card details and to deliver relevant information to you in connection with your travel and any other ancillary services which you may wish to avail of.
+Any information obtained via this website or any other website controlled by Guy Tominaga t/a Project Travel will be used by us to identify you as a customer, to process your booking, to verify credit or other charge card details and to deliver relevant information to you in connection with your travel and any other ancillary services which you may wish to avail of.
 For these purposes, we may transit your personal information to our own offices, authorised agents, other carriers and services providers, credit and charge card companies and data processing companies working on our behalf.
+Airlines are required by laws introduced in the United States and other countries to give border control agencies access to passenger data.
+Accordingly, any information we hold about you and your travel arrangements may be disclosed to the customs and immigration authorities of any country in your itinerary.
 Your personal information and any records relating to your travel will also be retained for audit functions.
 We ask for your telephone number so that we can contact your urgently if there is a problem with your reservation.

 Some of your information may be considered sensitive personal data under the EU Data Protection Directive, for example information relating to health.
 Should this arise, we will require you to consent to the use of such information.
 We will endeavour to draw your attention to this if it applies, when you first supply us with your information.